Skip to main content

 cabal update

-cabal build all
+cabal build exe:cardano-node

-cabal build cardano-cli
+cabal build exe:cardano-cli

 Install the newly built node and CLI commands to the ~/.local/bin directory: